GPS Hospitality: History

-In 2019, GPS bought 75 Pizza Hut franchises. bringing their portfolio up to almost 500 franchised restaurants.
+In 2019, GPS bought 75 Pizza Hut franchises in Georgia, Alabama, Kentucky and Tennessee. bringing their portfolio up to almost 500 franchised restaurants.
 This acquisition kept GPS on their course of achieving their goal of $1 billion revenue by the year 2022.

 Charitable contributions

 In 2017, GPS gave senior students graduating $ 1,000 in scholarships "through the Burger King McLamore Foundation" to help in their future education.